lxwvictor/MLND/projects/facial_recognition_family_members/proposal.md

 The first one is to extract faces from my photo library and manually pick/group the face photos to prepare the input dateset.
 There will be seven classes.

-And The second component will cover the training and performance of different models including KNN, PCA + KNN and DNN with transfer learning.
-The performance of KNN will be set as the baseline.
-PCA + KNN is more likely to outperform on the speed.
-But I guess DNN with transfer learning should find the best balance of accuracy and speed.
+And The second component will cover the training and performance of different models including linear classifier, KNN, logistic regression and DNN with transfer learning.
+The performance of linear classifier will be set as the baseline.

 The final component will focus on the analysis and comparison of performance from different models.